lelylan/simple-oauth2/README.md

   - Any key is allowed here.
 Default to `headers.Accept = application/json`.

 * `options` optional object to setup the module.
-  - `useBodyAuth` - Wheather or not the client.id/client.secret params are sent in the request body.
+  - `useBodyAuth` - Whether or not the client.id/client.secret params are sent in the request body.
 Defaults to **true**.
+  - `useBasicAuthorizationHeader` - Whether or not the Basic Authorization header should be sent at the token request.

 ```javascript
 // Set the configuration settings